BrentGrammer/PROGNOTES/Networking/Protocols.md

   ancy between Class B networks and Class C networks is what led to the develop- ment of subnetting, which I describe in the next section.
-- Subnetting is a technique that lets network administrators use the 32 bits available in an IP address more efficiently by creating networks that aren’t limited to the scales provided by Class A, B, and C IP addresses.
+- Subnetting is a technique that lets network administrators use the 32 bits available in an IP address (for the network ID portion) more efficiently by creating networks that aren’t limited to the scales provided by Class A, B, and C IP addresses.
 With subnetting, you can create networks with more realistic host limits.